adityakrshnn/adityakrshnn/README.md

 <h1 align="center">Hi 👋, I'm Aditya</h1>
 <h3 align="center">I am a passionate Software Developer, Technical Writer, and Video Gamer.
 I dabble mostly with Typescript, React, Python and Go.
-From initiation to production, I have taken part in every step along this life-cycle and am keen to do better every day.</h3>
+From initiation to production, I have taken part in every step along a product's life-cycle and am keen to do better every day.</h3>

 - 🔭 I’m currently pursuing my masters in CSE at **Arizona State University**
 - 🌱 I’m currently learning **Apollo + React**